jw098/OSCAR-GreaseMonkey/README.md

 Within the E-chart: Alt+1 to Sign/Save/Bill.
 Alt+2 to Save.
 Alt+3 to Sign/Save.
 Alt+4 to Exit.
 Alt+W, Alt+Q, Alt+A to open/close Consultation, eForms, Ticklers respectively.

+When the CPP pop-up windows are open (e.g. for Social History, Medical History, etc.), Alt+1 to Sign & Save, Escape to close the pop-up window.

 ## Inbox_KeyboardShortcuts

 Within Inbox: Alt+1 to open first item.